John 'Red' Kelly Father of Australian outlaw Ned Kelly

 When composure returned Terry paid special thanks to John Hassett, Una Ó Murchú and the Brú Ború project in Cashel and the Killenaule local history team who helped him greatly with the project.
 Marie Crean read out a lovely letter she had received from Australia from Mrs Helen Bendley, a descendant of Grace Kelly, Ned’s youngest sister.
 In the letter she seeks help in finding out the truth regarding the transportation of her ancestor, John Kelly of Clonbrogan.
 It is great to know that following the Ned Kelly Walkabout that we are now in a position to help Mrs Helen Bendley, other descendants of John Kelly in Australia and Ireland and historians in general.
 That is the real significance of the event.

-A touching moment came when Mary Hanrahan, on behalf of the Society presented a bouquet of flowers to Miss Mary Fleming (nee Kelly) a direct descendant of Thomas Kelly and Mary Cody, Ned Kelly’s grandparents, who were married in the old Moyglass Church on 1st February, 1819.
+A touching moment A touching moment came when Mary Hanrahan, on behalf of the Society presented a bouquet of flowers to Miss Mary Fleming (nee Kelly) a direct descendant of Thomas Kelly and Mary Cody, Ned Kelly’s grandparents, who were married in the old Moyglass Church on 1st February, 1819.

 The evening drew to a close when the chairman, Peter Grant, invited people to visit the exhibition upstairs and to partake in the lavish reception and taste the "Sly Grog" which was specially made far the occasion.
 The scope and detail of the exhibition left people in doubt as to the huge amount of work and preparation that had gone into the evening.
 The last hurrah of the night was performed by Bill Sullivan who auctioned a magnificent painting that had been commissioned for the occasion.
 The artist was Australian painter, Julie Vadja, who has been living in South Tipperary for a number, of years now.